-The fact that the College's average on the rated-scale questions was 4.47 on a 5.0 scale is taken as an indicator of overall positive feedback from students on classroom instruction.
+The fact that the College's average on the rated-scale questions was 4.39 on a 5.0 scale is taken as an indicator of overall positive feedback from students on classroom instruction.
 These averages fall close to the midpoint between the answers "usually applies" and "almost always applies" and were offered as positive affirmations to fifteen different statements regarding course effectiveness and classroom instruction.
 On all of these rated-scale questions, the most common answer was "almost always applies."
-Depending on the question, the "almost always applies" answers ranged between comprising 68.7% and 85.6% of the responses with an aggregate average of 76.4% for the whole survey.
+Depending on the question, the "almost always applies" answers ranged between comprising 65.7% and 84.7% of the responses with an aggregate average of 74.4% for the whole survey.
 The table above shows the aggregate percentages of the rated-scale responses to questions offering the "almost always applies" type answers.
-It seems notable that the "almost always applies" and the "usually applies" responses comprise 91.1% of the aggregated responses for SSC.
+It seems notable that the "almost always applies" and the "usually applies" responses comprise 89.2% of the aggregated responses for SSC.

-The average for questions pertaining only to online courses was 4.39 and is taken as evidence that student satisfaction in online courses very closely mirrors that in classes overall.
-The most common answer on the rated-scale questions was "almost always applies" with this response having an aggregate response of 74.5%.
-The response "usually applies" had an aggregate response of 14.7%.
-Both of these together comprised 89.2% of the responses.
+The average for questions pertaining only to online courses was 4.53 and is taken as evidence that student satisfaction in online courses very closely mirrors that in classes overall.
+The most common answer on the rated-scale questions was "almost always applies" with this response having an aggregate response of 79.6%.
+The response "usually applies" had an aggregate response of 12.5%.
+Both of these together comprised 92.1% of the responses.

 The Assessment of Student Learning Committee began planning for the Survey of Entering Student Engagement in 2014.
-The members created a survey, ran a trial survey in spring 2016, and conducted the survey in fall 2016.
+The members created a survey, ran a trial survey in spring 2016, and conducted the first official survey in fall 2016.
 The survey asks for students' first experiences at Seminole State College on course engagement, course placement, freshman orientation, financial aid, and actions by students indicating their engagement.
-Two hundred nine of 496 students (42%) enrolled in Freshman Seminar and PASS classes took the Survey of Entering Student Engagement in fall 2016.
-Over 95 percent of the students responded to enrolling before the first of the semester.
-This was the first semester for 71.2% of the respondents, and 61.3% reported having an assigned person who will help them at SSC.
-Only 25.6% of the respondents reporting placing into college level courses without taking a placement test.
-Forty-three percent of students reported that they did not have to take developmental courses.
-Students reported the following responses concerning the first three weeks of the semester.
+Two hundred eighty-two of 437 students (64.5%) enrolled in Freshman Seminar and PASS classes took the Survey of Entering Student Engagement in fall 2017.
+Almost 93 percent of the students responded to enrolling before the first of the semester.
+This was the first semester for 79.1% of the respondents, and 77.7% reported having an assigned person who will help them at SSC.
+Only 25.9% of the respondents reporting placing into college level courses without taking a placement test.
+Sixty-five percent of students reported that they did not have to take developmental courses.
+Students reported the following responses concerning the first five weeks of the semester.